Alto Rio Negro Indigenous Territory: Location

 The Alto Rio Negro Indigenous Territory is in the northwest of the state of Amazonas.

 It has an area of 7999000 ha.

 It is divided between the municipalities of Japurá and São Gabriel da Cachoeira, and covers 68% of the latter municipality.

 It borders Colombia to the north and west.

-To the south the territory adjoins the Rio Apapóris and the Médio Rio Negro I indigenous territories.
+To the south the territory adjoins the Rio Apapóris and Médio Rio Negro I Indigenous territories.

 To the east it adjoins the Cué-cué/Marabitanas Indigenous Territory.

-Other indigenous territories in the Alto Rio Negro region are the Médio Rio Negro II, Balaio and Rio Tea.
+Other indigenous territories in the Alto Rio Negro region are the Médio Rio Negro II, Balaio and Rio Tea Indigenous Territory.

 Together the territories cover more than 11500000 ha of the municipalities of São Gabriel da Cachoeira, Santa Isabel do Rio Negro, Barcelos and Japurá.

 As of 2016 all had been homologated by the federal government apart from Cué-Cué / Marabitanas, which had only been declared.

 The Alto Rio Negro Indigenous Territory is 96.24% in the Rio Negro basin and 3.6% in the Japurá River basin.

 The Rio Negro defines the southwest boundary.

 Major tributaries of the Rio Negro in the reserve include the Xié, Içana and Uaupés rivers.

 The Tiquié River is an important tributary of the Uapés.

 History

 Colonial era

 From the mid-17th century there was a growing shortage of indigenous labor in the lower Amazon, in part due to smallpox epidemics, and settlers began raiding the upper Amazon and the Rio Negro to capture slaves, massacring those who resisted.

-The Portuguese reached the upper Rio Negro in the first half of the 18th century and its main tributaries such as Uaupés, Içana and Xié.
+The Portuguese reached the upper Rio Negro in the first half of the 18th century and its main tributaries such as the Uaupés, Içana and Xié.

 The Carmelites set up settlements on the Upper Rio Negro near the present city of São Gabriel da Cachoeira.

-It is estimated that in this period 20,000 Indians were captured to work on the farms of Belém and São Luís, Maranhão.
+It is estimated that in this period 20,000 Indigenous people were captured to work on the farms of Belém and São Luís, Maranhão.

 In the second half of the 18th century the Portuguese government under the Marquis of Pombal removed the secular power of the missionaries, replacing them by civil or military authorities, and raised the more prosperous settlements to the status of villages or cities with Portuguese names, usually that of a saint.

 The years that followed saw growing military control of the region, forced labor for colonists and missionaries, depopulation due to forced migration and epidemics, occasional violent revolts and a variety of religious movements.

 Many of the indigenous people moved to the less accessible upper courses of the rivers.